APosTel-team/APosTel-team.github.io/README.md

 ### Positioning

-Traditionally, positioning is based on the time difference of arrival (TDOA) method, using hyperbolic triangulation. *Code coming soon!*
+Traditionally, positioning is based on the time difference of arrival (TDOA) method, using hyperbolic triangulation. *Code reference coming soon!*

 A new approach is to start from time of arrival and include the information of an animal behaviour model.
-This approach is used in the [YAPS algorithm](https://github.com/baktoft/yaps), presented in Baktoft, Gjelland, Økland & Thygesen (2017): Positioning of aquatic animals based on time-of-arrival and random walk models using YAPS (Yet Another Positioning Solver). (https://www.nature.com/articles/s41598-017-14278-z.pdf)
+This approach is used in the [YAPS algorithm](https://github.com/baktoft/yaps), presented in Baktoft, Gjelland, Økland & Thygesen (2017): [Positioning of aquatic animals based on time-of-arrival and random walk models using YAPS (Yet Another Positioning Solver)](https://www.nature.com/articles/s41598-017-14278-z.pdf).

 <!---